logsem/aneris/README.md

 These are implicitly provided to the specifications which, in some cases, require us to provide them explicitly, as Coq cannot automatically unify the correct typeclass.

 # Auxilliary arguments in the user parameters and resources

 Some of the specifications carry more parameters than presented in the paper.
 One particular parameter is the internal `namespace` of the reliable communication library, which is then required in all of the components built on top of it.
 We conjecture that this parameter can be hidden, and so we have not included it in the paper.

+# Differences in naming conventions

+In the mechanisation the RPC service is called MT server, as it originally served a slightly different purpose, while the name was not adapted with the tandem of changes to the implementation.

+In the mechanisation the leader-follower case study is called `repdb` (for replicated database), as it was originally not directly tied to the known service pattern.